Aquafina-water-bottle/jp-mining-note/docs/docs/images.md

 ## How to Disable Collapsed Images

-There are three ways of disabling collapsed images.
+There are several ways of disabling collapsed images.

 1. Place your images in the `PrimaryDefinitionPicture` field, as shown in the [section below](images.md#the-primarydefinitionpicture-field).